nexus-group-ai/SARA/README.md

 - articles_clean: the cleaned articles (using [this script](notebooks/1_dataset.ipynb)) in json format
   - the number of articles is >80k, be careful even with simple operations, e.g. file browsing in IDE, it can be too slow
 - `metadata.csv`: metadata for the articles, including tags for topics created with zero-shot models (using [this script](notebooks/2_metadata.ipynb))
+  - also very big, don't open in editor/Excel, use pandas or similar

 > Note: Take the assigned tags with a grain of salt, they are not perfect as they are automatically created.

 <br>